 An easy chorizo breakfast hash for your next brunch.

-- 1 large russet potato, diced into small cubes
+- 1 large russet potato, diced into ½-inch pieces

 - salt and pepper to taste